top of page

 Why choose MCATbyJAMES over other reputable big-name prep companies?

-Even if your baseline for the sciences and for CARS is quite low, as long as you come with an active mind and a willingness to work hard (and also make mistakes), I will guide you through the structure of the MCAT the way the AAMC writers see it.
-You will be able to read each type of passage with confidence and learn the correct approach to break down even the most difficult "killer" passages.
+Even if your baseline in science or CARS is low, as long as you come prepared to think actively, work hard, and learn from mistakes, I will guide you to see the exam exactly as the AAMC writers designed it.
+You will finish with the ability to approach each passage with confidence and break down even the most difficult “killer” passages.
 That is my guarantee.

 WHAT & WHY?